lddubeau/fresher/README.rst

 acceptance tests may write it down in his/her mother tongue.
 The only exception is the new keyword for `specifying step definition modules`_ since it is not available in Cucumber_.
-For the moment, this keyword is available only in English, French, and Portugese.
-If you use another language, you must use the english keyword for this particular keyword (or translate it and add it to the ``languages.yml`` file).
+For the moment, this keyword is available only in English, French, and Portuguese.
+If you use another language, you must use the English keyword for this particular keyword (or translate it and add it to the ``languages.yml`` file).

 The 'examples' directory contains a French sample.
-It's a simple translation of the english 'calc'.
+It's a simple translation of the English 'calc'.
 If you want to check the example, go to the 'calc_fr' directory, and run::

     $ nosetests --with-freshen --language=fr